slancas1/smaller_assignments/black_jack/README.md

 ## Rules of Black Jack

+*Disclaimer:* The rules listed below are specific to the version of black jack that I implemented

 **GOAL:** Come as close to 21 as possible without going over
 * If you exceed 21 you lose
 * If the final value is less than 21 then the dealer takes cards up until 17 or higher